 Burua is on the Dawson Highway and the railway line (1910) from Gladstone to Many Peaks.
 Its first school was known as Clyde Creek from 1882 to 1911.
 Later schools were Burua West (c1925-1940) and Theresa (1927).
 Burua's census populations have been:

 Benaraby is perhaps named after an Aboriginal expression for the Boyne River, but that is doubtful.
 The Boyne River is east of the Benaraby village on the Bruce Highway, and the Boyne River school opened in 1886.
 The area was also known as Annandale, the name of the local railway station on the North Coast line until 1908.
 The Benaraby school, named thus in 1909, had about 150 pupils in 2008.
 Benaraby has a general store, a hall, a caravan park and motel, a sawmill and the Benaraby motor raceway.
 Lake Awoonga (regional storage for domestic and industrial water) is south of Benaraby.
 It has fishing facilities and a caravan park.
 Benaraby's census populations have been:

 River Ranch, west of Calliope, was formally named in 1999, and appears to be the most recent locality around Calliope.
 It extends west to the Calliope River, and across the river there is the Calliope Historical Village.
-River Ranch had a census population of 515 in 2006.
+River Ranch's census populations have been: